boennecd/dynamichazard/cran-comments.md

 ## R CMD check results
 All platforms have a note about the package size expect the win-builder with the devel version.

+## Resubmission
+This is a resubmission.
+In this version I have:

+ * Skipped some of the tests on r-patched-linux-x86_64 and r-release-linux-x86_64.
+The test failed due to errors in the biglm package version 0.9-1.
+I could not reproduce the errors but now the tests do not fail if the calls to `biglm::bigglm` fails.
+ * Fixed the UBSAN error.
+I could re-produce it after I upgraded to clang-6.0.